Obesity in Bull Terriers

 Bull Terriers need a protein-packed diet to fuel their high-energy personalities.
 For overweight Bull Terriers, reducing carbohydrates is vital.
 Although these carbs add nutrients to your dog's food, they also make your Bull Terrier gain weight.
 So, you should look for a high protein, low carb formula in any type of dog food.
 Moreover, protein involves more calories to digest than carbohydrates.

 Also, try replacing biscuits, cheese, and other high-fat treats with fresh chopped carrots, apple slices, or green beans.
+A raw diet may be one of the options you could explore in this case.

-Every dog is individual with unique requirements.
+Every dog is an individual with unique requirements.
 It’s quite likely that the dog food manufacturer’s feeding recommendations might be causing your Bull Terrier to become obese.
 Give your Bull Terriers two to three small meals a day, rather than one large meal.

 Exercise is the best answer and ultimate solution to problems with obese dogs.
 Bull Terriers should be given regular exercise to avoid becoming overweight.